Home / Resume / Healthcare / Nursing Resume

 How to structure your resume, section by section

 The order matters.
-Here's what a strong nursing resume looks like from top to bottom:
+Here's what a strong registered nurse resume looks like from top to bottom:

 1. Contact header